RawToast/efi/README.md

 - [x] HDMI Sound
 - [x] Ethernet
 - [x] Apple Services
-- [ ] Bluetooth - connects, but seems patchy.
-AirPods dropping, etc
+- [X] Bluetooth - fixed!
+Airpods, Magic Keyboard, Bluetooth networking, all work.
 - [ ] Wifi (Expected, this chipset is not supported.
 Not a concern right now)

 ## BIOS Tweaks

-* Set to optimizsed defaults
+* Set to optimised defaults
 * Disable CSM

 Note that these files have my serials removed, so you will have to update them.